unoplatform/talks/README.md

-# Talks
+# Talks :loudspeaker:
 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors)

-This directory contains details about conference, meetup and hackathon presentation materials for the Uno Platform.
+This directory contain details about conferences, meetups and hackathon presentation materials for the Uno Platform.

 # About the platform

-The Uno Platform (Pronounced 'Oono' or 'Ouno') is a Universal Windows Platform Bridge that allows UWP-based code (C# and XAML) to run on iOS, Android, and WebAssembly.
+The Uno Platform (Pronounced 'Oono' or 'Ouno') is an Universal Windows Platform Bridge that allows UWP-based code (C# and XAML) to run on iOS, Android, and WebAssembly.
 It provides the full definitions of the UWP Windows 10 October 2018 Update (17763), and the implementation of a growing number of parts of the UWP API, such as **Windows.UI.Xaml**, to enable UWP applications to run on these platforms.

 Use the UWP tooling from Windows in [Visual Studio](https://www.visualstudio.com/), such as [XAML Edit and Continue](https://blogs.msdn.microsoft.com/visualstudio/2016/04/06/ui-development-made-easier-with-xaml-edit-continue/) and [C# Edit and Continue](https://docs.microsoft.com/en-us/visualstudio/debugger/how-to-use-edit-and-continue-csharp), build your application as much as possible on Windows, then validate that your application runs on iOS, Android and WebAssembly.